bbauska/Coursera-Bootstrap/readme.md

 Carousel.

-I would like to reposition these buttons to the right edge, so that it doesn\'t cause this blue, empty space underneath the image here.
+I would like to reposition these buttons to the right edge, so that it doesn&apos;t cause this blue, empty space underneath the image here.

 So let me use a couple of CSS properties to reposition these buttons to the right column of the Carousel.

 Going to that style start CSS file, let me introduce some CSS code here.

-So for the element with the ID carouselButtons, I\'m positioning it to the right edge and bottom, 0 pixel here.
+So for the element with the ID carouselButtons, I&apos;m positioning it to the right edge and bottom, 0 pixel here.
 So these two and then the position is absolute.